lgrains/clean_data/README.md

 ```
 When the files are read in, the subject numbers are contained in a column called 'V1'.
 The rename() function is used to replace that name with 'subject'.
 After those changes are made, the files are combined using rbind()

-Processing the activity files (y_test.txt and y_train.txt) has a few extra steps.
-The processing is carried out in the ativityLabels9) function:
+Processing the activity files (y_test.txt and y_train.txt) has a few extra steps over what is seen in the subjects processing and is carried out in the ativityLabels() function:
 ```
 activityLabels <- function() {
     activityLabelsTest <- read.table("UCI_HAR_Dataset/test/y_test.txt")